Power Gauge Report is an investing newsletter run by Marc Chaikin.

 - Sell alert for Chemours for 30% trailing stop loss (so 30% loss on this stock).
 Another sell alert on the same day for Phillips 66 with a loss of 18%.

-- Sell alert for Catalent for a 30% trailing stop loss (so 30% loss on this stock).
+- Sell alert for Catalent for a 30% trailing stop loss (so a 30% loss on this stock).

 - Sell alert for Nasdaq for a 12% loss.

-- Sell alert for The Trade Desk for a 30% trailing stop loss (so 30% loss on this stock).
+- Sell alert for The Trade Desk for a 30% trailing stop loss (so a 30% loss on this stock).

 - Sell alert for Mimecast for being bought and going private.
 There was a 26% gain on this stock.

-- Sell Alert for Blackstone for a 30% trailing stop loss (so 30% loss on this stock).
+- Sell Alert for Blackstone for a 30% trailing stop loss (so a 30% loss on this stock).

-So of all the stocks sold the following were positive gains:
+So of all the stocks sold, the following were positive gains:

-- Williams Companies for 6% gain
+- Williams Companies for a 6% gain

 - Occidental Petroleum for 11% gain

-- Mimecast for 26% gain
+- Mimecast for a 26% gain

-But the loses were much steeper.
+But the losses were much steeper.

 - Chemours for 30% loss